iamdonovan/iamdonovan.github.io/docs/gee/tutorials/classification/pixel.rst

 In this tutorial, we'll look at doing a pixel-based classification of a Landsat 8 image acquired on 24 June, 2020, covering a portion of the Amazon Rainforest south of Santarém, Brazil.

+Pixel-based classification is a *supervised* classification technique, where we first have to train the computer how to classify the image based on its characteristics, before classifying each pixel of the image.

 By the end of this tutorial, you should be able to use Earth Engine to:

 - select points to train a **Classifier**